ooz/swk-saxony-tool-parade-vim/README.md

  * Use I to insert at the beginning of a line
  * Type what you want to insert, e.g. "//", "#"
  * Hit Esc
+ * Mark area, use r to replace marked characters with a new one

 ```python
 def foobar(arg):